stschiff/msmc-tools/README.md

 This script generates bootstrap samples from a set of msmc input sites.
 Type `--multihetsep_bootstrap.py -h` to display options.

 ### plot_utils.py
 This python script (python2.7) contains some plotting functions you can use.
 Have a look at the doc-strings in each function.
 Import this module to your python plotting script, or import them into some other script that outputs plotting data for another tool.
+Most plotting functions in this script return a pair of (x, y), where x and y are list of coordinates to plot in your favorite plotting tool.

+### makeMappabilityMask.py
+This is a little script that converts a fasta file with a mappability mask (see Heng Li's [SNPable](http://lh3lh3.users.sourceforge.net/snpable.shtml)) to a bed file.
+Have a look at the script, you should change the path to the fasta file.